[ English | Español | Pyccκuú ]

 implib msvcrt.dll, div

 Since div is the unsigned integer division mnemonic, we need to rename this function to something else.
-Hutch suggested prefixing it with '_crt_' (there's a thread on this topic at masm32's official forum).
+Steve Hutchesson (Hutch), the creator of the MASM32 SDK, suggested prefixing it with '_crt_' (there's a thread on this topic at masm32's official forum).
 So, here's the replacement:

 implib msvcrt.dll, div, _crt_div

 Do the same to fabs function.
-It is recommended adding a leading '_' preceded thunk name to all function names not already starting with it, so that calling these functions would be possible via invoke thunk from MASM32.
+It is recommended adding a leading '_' preceding the thunk name to all function names not already starting with it, so that calling these functions would be possible via invoke thunk from MASM32.
 For example:

 implib msvcrt.dll, printf